Best Of, Itinerary, Japan, Kanto

 Admission: 1600 yen for adults.
 Free for children.

-💡 Enjoy a discount for admission to Hakone Open Air Museum if you have Hakone Free Pass
+💡 Tip: Enjoy a 200 yen discount for admission to Hakone Open Air Museum if you have Hakone Free Pass

 2. Hakone Gora Park